caelan-a/dds_interface/README.md

 * x64Linux4gcc7.3.0

 The repo tools will autodetect valid RTi platforms to use and alert the user if none are available.
 To extend the platforms available and update precompiled libs that all tools will use, please see `cmake/dependency_downloader.cmake` for how and what to update.
+Additionally, if this git is being migrated, `cmake/dependency_downloader.cmake` will need to be updated with new commit tags to find said resources.
 ## Example Project
 ### DynamicTypes
 An example project is included which demonstrates the CMakeLists.txt file making use of a modular CMake script to link against DDS dependencies.
 This project demonstrates the use of DynamicData objects in ConnextDDS which allow sending xml defined messages over the network.